cockroachdb/docs/src/current/cockroachcloud/frequently-asked-questions.md

 ### How do I change the configurations on my cluster?

-You can [change your cluster's compute]({% link cockroachcloud/cluster-management.md %}#change-compute-for-a-cluster), [add and remove nodes]({% link cockroachcloud/cluster-management.md %}#add-or-remove-nodes-from-a-cluster), and [increase storage]({% link cockroachcloud/cluster-management.md %}#increase-storage-for-a-cluster) using the CockroachDB {{ site.data.products.cloud }} Console, the [Cloud API]({% link cockroachcloud/cloud-api.md %}), or [Terraform](provision-a-cluster-with-terraform.html).
+You can [change your cluster's compute]({% link cockroachcloud/advanced-cluster-management.md %}#change-compute-for-a-cluster), [add and remove nodes]({% link cockroachcloud/advanced-cluster-management.md %}#add-or-remove-nodes-from-a-cluster), and [increase storage]({% link cockroachcloud/advanced-cluster-management.md %}#increase-storage-for-a-cluster) using the CockroachDB {{ site.data.products.cloud }} Console, the [Cloud API]({% link cockroachcloud/cloud-api.md %}), or [Terraform](provision-a-cluster-with-terraform.html).
 Due to cloud provider limitations, storage space cannot be removed from a node once added.

 ### How do I add nodes?

 You can add nodes by accessing the **Clusters** page on the [CockroachDB {{ site.data.products.cloud }} Console](https://cockroachlabs.cloud/) and clicking the **...** button for the cluster you want to add or delete nodes for.
-See [Cluster Management](cluster-management.html?filters=dedicated#add-or-remove-nodes-from-a-cluster) for more details..
+See [Cluster Management]({% link cockroachcloud/advanced-cluster-management.md %}#add-or-remove-nodes-from-a-cluster) for more details.

 {% include cockroachcloud/nodes-limitation.md %}

 ### Do you auto-scale?

 We do not automatically scale nodes based on your capacity usage.
-To add or remove nodes, see [Cluster Management](cluster-management.html?filters=dedicated#add-or-remove-nodes-from-a-cluster).
+To add or remove nodes, see [Cluster Management]({% link cockroachcloud/advanced-cluster-management.md %}#add-or-remove-nodes-from-a-cluster).

 ### Who is responsible for backup?